 After the rental window was shrunk to nothing, the other release windows came under similar pressure.
 The studios benefit from reducing the time between each distribution method as they can pay for just one integrated marketing campaign.
 A film which is fresh in the minds of consumers will sell better and commands a higher price from television channels.
 The National Association of Theatre Owners tracks release windows for Hollywood studios.
 I performed my own research, looking at 3,995 films released in the US between 2002 and 2014.

 The companies on the other side of the argument, mostly the cinemas, are not so pleased with the shrinking windows.
 Cinemas are expensive business to run and so they fight hard to protect their exclusive window.
-Having taken lessons from the fate of Blockbuster, cinema chains are digging their heals in and recent test cases have produced victories for each side.
+Having taken lessons from the fate of Blockbuster, cinema chains are digging their heels in and recent test cases have produced victories for each side.
 In 2006 Odeon took a stand against Disney’s plan to release Alice in Wonderland on DVD just 12 weeks after it first opened in cinemas, rather than the traditional 17 weeks.
 At the time Odeon had 27% of the UK market, including 70% of the 3D screens so not screening the film would have hurt both Odeon and Disney greatly.
 At the very last minute, Odeon relented and the 12 week window remained.
 Three years later, cinema owners in the US were successful in halting Warner Brothers’ plans to release Tower Heist on VOD just three weeks after it opened in cinemas for the hefty price of $60.

 What about VOD movie release dates?

-Most of the discussion within the industry focuses on the window between theatrical release (i.e. cinema) and home entertainment (i.e. DVD and Blu-Ray), however there is shrinking other areas too.
-VOD movie release dates are harder to find that cinema movie release dates but I did manage to collect data on 1,480 films released between 2009 and 2014 (around two thirds of the films released).
+Most of the discussion within the industry focuses on the window between theatrical release (i.e. cinema) and home entertainment (i.e. DVD and Blu-Ray), however there is shrinking in other areas too.
+VOD movie release dates are harder to find than cinema movie release dates but I did manage to collect data on 1,480 films released between 2009 and 2014 (around two thirds of the films released).
 This includes 263 films from the top 100 of each year (i.e. 47%).
 The top 100 grossing films of each year have seen their cinema-to-VOD release window shrunk, from 195 days in 2009 to 119 days in 2014.
 However, films outside of the top 100 (i.e. largely independent, non-studio films), have seen a greater drop, from 255 days to just 62 days.
 This illustrates how VOD is fast challenging DVD for its supremacy in the third window of release.

 This means that in many cases films are available on VOD before they reach DVD.
 In 2014 the average number of days between the “third” window (i.e. DVD) and the “fourth” window (i.e. VOD) for a film outside of the 100 highest grossing films was minus 33 days!